pcoet/golang-patterns/docs/tutorials/testing.md

 ## Create a simple test

-First you'll write a simple test to verify a single output of the function.
+First you'll create a simple test to verify a single output of the function.
 The test will verify that `Calculate` can do addition.
 To keep things simple, it won't inspect the error value.